HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-and-webp-format-2026.md

 - Magick.NET does some color mangling, but this can be fixed by keeping the icc-profile in the image, which I did not do for this test.
 So, this is a settings issue, not a package issue.
 - MagicScaler has the right blue, but seems to be a bit brighter or sharper.
 - NetVips has the right blue, look at the code to make sure it keeps the icc-profile in the image.
-- SkiaSharp has the same problem.
+- SkiaSharp has some color mangling.

 ### Highlights